mozilla/data-docs/src/concepts/terminology.md

 ## Intensity

 Intuitively, how many days per week do users use the product?
 Among profiles active at least once in the week ending on the date specified, the number of days on average they were active during that one-week window.

+## KPI

+Key Performance Indicator - a [metric](#metric) that is used to measure performance across an organization, product, or project.

 ## Metric